EgoEnv: Human-centric environment representations from egocentric video: Data collection and annotation details.

 We crowd-source annotations for real-world videos from HouseTours.
-For \SC{Room prediction}, we ask annotators to watch a video and mark the start and end time of each ``visit'' to a room.
+For \SC{RoomPred}, we ask annotators to watch a video and mark the start and end time of each ``visit'' to a room.
 They must then label each visit with one of the $21$ room categories (from \reftbl{tbl:supp_room_taxonomy}, right).
 An illustration of the annotation interface is shown in \reffig{fig:supp_roompred_interface}.

-For \SC{Episodic memory}, we ask annotators to identify an interesting moment (e.g., where a person sees a salient object, moves from one room to another, visits an important object) which serves as the answer to a query.
+For \SC{NLQ}, we ask annotators to identify an interesting moment (e.g., where a person sees a salient object, moves from one room to another, visits an important object) which serves as the answer to a query.
 The moment is specified by a start and end time, while the query is specified as natural language text generated following one of the $7$ template classes from \reftbl{tbl:supp_nlq_query_templates}.
 An illustration of the annotation interface is shown in \reffig{fig:supp_nlq_interface}.

 \reffig{fig:supp_housetours_annots} shows annotation statistics for both tasks on HouseTours.
-In general, trajectories are relatively shorter than Matterport3D, though they involve more room transitions (6 on average).
+In general, trajectories are relatively shorter than Matterport3D, though they involve a similar number of room transitions (6 on average).
 They share similar challenges with short moments.
-See our video in \refsec{sec:supp_video_demo} for examples.
+See our video in \refsec{sec:supp_video} for examples.